igorskyflyer/npm-open-resource/README.md

 ## 🤖 Features

-- cross-platform for major OS (Windows, Linux, MacOS)
+- cross-platform for major OS (Windows, Linux, MacOS) using:
   - `start/Start-Process` for Windows
   - `xdg-open` for Linux (either native or bundled)
   - `open` for MacOS